culvertsoft/mgen/README.md

 ## Download links

 The following are links where you can download MGen pre-built.
-You will notice that the compiler and visual designer also have variants named _assembly_.
+NOTE:

- * JAR files marked _assembly_ are standalone executables.
-They are packaged with all library dependencies included.
+ * JAR files marked _assembly_ are standalone executables, packaged with all dependencies included.
  * JAR files intended as programming libraries are NOT marked _assembly_.

 ### Stable